 Benefits of using a hosted cloud provider

-• Quick and easy to set up: You can start using the hosted cloud environment almost immediately.
+• Quick and easy to set up: You can start using the hosted cloud services almost immediately.
 Some providers, like OpenMetal, offer nearly instant provisioning.
 Our on-demand hosted clouds deploy in under a minute!

 • Low upfront costs: You don’t need to invest in your own hardware and software.
 Setting up your own cloud infrastructure is quite cost prohibitive for the majority of businesses.
 You’ll also often gain access to higher-end hardware than most organizations would ever have the funds to purchase on their own.